ci2131a/wlsd/README.md

 ```{r}
 devtools::load_all()
 ```
-Be sure you have the `devtools` package installed.
-You can install this through the traditional: `install.packages("devtools")`
+**Note:** Be sure you have the `devtools` package installed before running the above code to avoid errors.
+You can install the `devtools` package through the traditional method: `install.packages("devtools")`